 Many are asking these days: who is hiring now?
 Where can I get a job?
-Seems like the priority is no longer about looking for a hot new job anymore; nowadays, it’s unfortunate that people will take almost any paying position available.
+Nowadays, it’s unfortunate that people will take almost any paying position available.

 While reading the paper recently, I took a look at the job offering page, just out of curiosity.
 What I noticed was that most ads in this era of steep unemployment are directed toward the medical profession, focusing especially on nurses and nursing aides.